Ginger Molasses Cookies

 Recipe Notes

 Molasses cookies are an easy drop cookie recipe.
-They are rolled in sugar before baking.
-These cookies have that classic crinkle texture on the outside.
+They are rolled in sugar before baking and have that classic crinkle texture on the outside.

 Ingredients

 - Butter: I use unsalted butter in this recipe.
-However, my Grammy used butter flavored shortening in her recipe when she taught me.
+However, when she taught me, my Grammy used butter-flavored shortening in her recipe.
 You can use whichever one you prefer.
 Shortening will give you a slightly crisper cookie.

 - Sugar: I use organic cane sugar, which has a slightly more caramel, brown sugar flavor than white granulated sugar.

-- Sugar for Rolling: Use granulated sugar or turbinado sugar if you want a crunchier outside.
-You can also add finely chopped candied ginger to the sugar before you roll the cookie dough.
+- Sugar for Rolling: Use granulated or turbinado sugar if you want a crunchier outside.
+Add finely chopped candied ginger to the sugar before you roll the cookie dough.
 This gives you more ginger flavor.
 Candied ginger will give the cookies a lovely chewy layer of texture on the outside.

 - Flour: Regular all-purpose flour is fine.
-You can substitute whole wheat flour or even rye flour for a more robust flavor.
+For a more robust flavor, you can substitute whole wheat flour or even rye flour.

 - Spices: Cinnamon, ginger, cloves.

 - Molasses: Use unsulfured molasses.
-You can use a lighter or full-flavored molasses.
-It depends on your taste.
+Depending on your taste, you can use lighter or full-flavored molasses.

 - Baking Soda: Baking soda acts as a leavening agent.

-- Salt: I use Kosher salt.
+- Salt: I use Kosher or fine sea salt.
 Stay away from iodized salt.

 Step-by-Step Instructions

-- Mix together all of the dry ingredients.
-Flour, baking soda, salt, and spices in a large bowl and set aside.
+- Mix together the dry ingredients—flour, baking soda, salt, and spices—in a large bowl and set aside.

 - Beat the butter and sugar.
-Add the butter and sugar mixture to the bowl of your mixer.
-Blend with the paddle attachment.
+Add the butter and sugar mixture to the bowl of your mixer and blend with the paddle attachment.

 - Add the egg.
 Add the egg to the mixture and beat again.

 - Add the dry ingredients.
-Stop the mixer, and then add the mixture of dry ingredients.
+Stop the mixer and add the dry ingredients mixture.
 Mix until the flour and spices are incorporated.

 - Preheat the oven.
 Preheat the oven to 350℉.
 Line a few baking sheets with parchment paper.

 - Make the cookie dough balls.
-Set up a bowl with sugar in it for rolling cookie balls.
+Set up a bowl with sugar for rolling cookie balls.
 Using a cookie scoop or a teaspoon, form balls that are about an inch and a half in diameter.
-Roll into neat balls and then drop into the bowl of sugar.
+Roll the balls into neat balls and then drop them into the bowl of sugar.

-- Bake.
-Bake for 8 to 10 minutes.
-You want the cookies to be puffed up with slightly golden brown edges.
+- Bake for 8 to 10 minutes.
+The cookies should be puffed up and have slightly golden brown edges.
 Set on a wire rack to cool.

 FAQs and Expert Tips

 The moisture from both the butter and the molasses can cause these cookies to spread.
-You can increase the flour if your dough is too flat.
-I have found that using a higher fat European butter does lead to a flatter cookie in this recipe.
+If your dough is too flat, you can increase the flour.
+I have found that using a higher-fat European butter does lead to a flatter cookie in this recipe.

 What is the difference between gingersnaps and molasses cookies?

-There are two main difference between gingersnaps and molasses cookies.
-First, molasses cookies are chewy and gingersnaps are crispy.
+There are two main differences between gingersnaps and molasses cookies.
+First, molasses cookies are chewy, and gingersnaps are crispy.
 Second, gingersnaps usually have more ginger in the recipe than molasses cookies.

 Possible Variations